lockevod/Karoo-KDoubleType/README.md

 - Coloured zones are based in your Karoo zones.
 Slope zones are based in Hammerhead climber zones or you can chose use the Zwift colors.
 - You can align  to the left, center or right, but you can select to use Karoo default alignment (your alignment in the Karoo profile).
 - Rolling fields shows only one field (for small and medium size fields) and change every 5-10-20-30 seconds between three different measures.
 You can select only two if you want (or only want but I don't know if this is very useful ;) )
 - You can use Headwind Field, this is from Timklge app, and it's mandatory to install and configure the app.
-KDouble extension only takes the values from Timklge app and shows in the field (rolling/vertical/horizontal)
+KDouble extension only takes the values from Timklge app and shows in the field (rolling/vertical/horizontal).
+In this case, you have to select Timklge headwind field also in this profile.

 ## Know Bugs
 - The max number of every field horizontal is 3 digits, but it's better if you don't mix two types with 3 digits always.